awsdocs/amazon-dynamodb-developer-guide/doc_source/Streams.LowLevel.Walkthrough.md

 # DynamoDB Streams Low\-Level API: Java Example<a name="Streams.LowLevel.Walkthrough"></a>

 **Note**
-The code on this page is not exhaustive and does not handle all scenarios for consuming DynamoDB Streams\.
-The recommended way to consume Stream records from DynamoDB is through the Kinesis Adapter using the Kinesis Client Library \(KCL\), as described in [Using the DynamoDB Streams Kinesis Adapter to Process Stream Records](Streams.KCLAdapter.md)\.
+The code on this page is not exhaustive and does not handle all scenarios for consuming Amazon DynamoDB Streams\.
+The recommended way to consume stream records from DynamoDB is through the Amazon Kinesis Adapter using the Kinesis Client Library \(KCL\), as described in [Using the DynamoDB Streams Kinesis Adapter to Process Stream Records](Streams.KCLAdapter.md)\.

 This section contains a Java program that shows DynamoDB Streams in action\.
 The program does the following: